famedjoel/FinLit/README.md

 ### Design

-Progress is visualized through clean, modern charts and graphs.
+Progress is visualised through clean, modern charts and graphs.
 Color coding helps quickly identify areas of strength (green) and areas needing improvement (red).
 The interface allows users to drill down into specific courses or topics for detailed analysis.

 ## Dark/Light Theme Support Feature